-With limited time and money, what are the essential marketing channels for your startup?
+With limited time and money, what are the highest ROI marketing channels for your SaaS start-up or scale-up?

 Each strategy falls into one of three - totally subjective but based on our experience - categories:

-Important marketing channels that most SaaS businesses will benefit from.
+Important marketing channels that many businesses will benefit from.

 In the fast-moving digital world, this allows marketers a greater degree of responsiveness and dynamism than ever before, making it easier to ditch failed strategies and double-down on channels that offer a great ROI.